mdoleh/LazerTeamTheGame/README.md

 `yarn` - to install dependencies

-`yarn dev` - to run in development mode
+`yarn start` - to run in development mode

+`yarn build` - to build in prod mode (does not start local server)